SAP/ui5-tooling/docs/pages/Configuration.md

       development: true
 ```

-Note that a development dependency can not be optional and vice versa.
+Note that a development dependency cannot be optional and vice versa.

 #### Optional Dependencies
-Optional dependencies are installed either if the project defining them is the current root project or if the dependency is already part current dependency tree.
+Optional dependencies are installed either if the project defining them is the current root project or if the dependency is already part of the current dependency tree.
 A typical use case is libraries defining optional dependencies to all theme libraries they support.
-The application that is consuming the library can then choose which theme library to use by declaring it as a non-optional dependency.
+You can choose which theme library to use by the application that is consuming the library by declaring it as a non-optional dependency.

 ```yaml
   libraries: